svyslf/CovidDashboardproject/README.md

 To run tests, restart your venv following the steps detailed in the 'NOTE' in Installation.
 Then, tests, which are found in the tests folder, will be run by the following command:
     `Pytest`
+## Logging
+Check the covidlog.log file for a log of all things that go on on the website

 ### Developer Documentation
 Developer documentation can be found at docs/build/html